BShraman/codebase-qna-search/README.md

 ## Overview
 Codebase QnA Search is a powerful tool designed to help developers efficiently navigate and understand large codebases.
 It leverages the **LlamaIndex Framework** for advanced indexing and embedding, enabling the creation of a vector database that supports fast and accurate searches.
 Additionally, the **LangGraph Framework** is utilized to organize data into a structured state graph, defining workflows and interactions between various components of the codebase.

+## Frameworks Used
+The application leverages the following frameworks to deliver its functionality:

+1. **LlamaIndex Framework**:
+    - Provides advanced indexing and embedding capabilities.
+    - Enables the creation of a vector database for fast and accurate searches.

+2. **LangGraph Framework**:
+    - Organizes data into a structured state graph.
+    - Defines workflows and interactions between various components of the codebase.

+3. **ChromaDB**:
+    - Serves as a high-performance vector database.
+    - Stores and retrieves embeddings for efficient query processing.

+4. **OpenAI API**:
+    - Powers natural language processing and understanding.
+    - Facilitates query handling and response generation.

 ## Setup Steps
 1. Clone the repository:
     ```bash